Troubleshooting and Tips

 - If the displacement strip is

-operator in its settings to ensure continuity. - You might also need to set its
+Linearand follows another linear displacement strip, use theCalculate Linear Offsetoperator in its settings to ensure continuity. - You might also need to set its

-, as the displacement values would otherwise add together incorrectly at the start of the new strip.
+Blend TypetoReplace.
+This is often necessary if the previous displacement strip usesHold Forwardextrapolation, as the displacement values would otherwise add together incorrectly at the start of the new strip.

 Transitions look awkward or jerky: